 Timber outbuildings are a simple and often budget-friendly way to add that much needed extra room to your property without extending the main house.
 Whether it’s for storage or recreational purposes, building a separate structure in your garden will be a great choice, with multiple uses and designs that can enhance the look of your landscape, too.

-From garages and carports to garden offices and summerhouses, timber can lend itself to a variety of outbuildings to cater to your needs.
+From garages and carports to garden offices and pool houses, timber can lend itself to a variety of outbuildings to cater to your needs.
 Its durable and resistant nature ensures the structure’s longevity, plus timber outbuildings are generally quick to install.

 Smaller timber outbuildings can often be completed under permitted development (PD) rights, meaning you don’t need planning permission.
 However, there are exceptions, such as if you’re living in a flat, a listed building or a conservation area.
 If the ridge height of your building is over 4m, then you will require planning permission.